41 Avenue de Wagram,

 In 2004, the Empire was still used as a studio, but a threat to the building due to the cost of the district next to the Champs Elysees.
 The Theatre de l'Etoile, Royal Pathe, and Lutetia movie theatres were torn down years ago, and only the Salle Wagram ballroom has survived.

-The Empire was demolished in the mid-2000’s and a hotel was built on the site.
+The Empire was badly damaged by a mysterious explosion on 13th February 2005.
+It was demolished in the mid-2000’s and the Renaissance Arc de Triomphe Hotel was built on the site.

 Just login to your account and subscribe to this theater